sondermc/iac_nextmove/README.md

 - a centralized artifact repository
 - a centralized way of monitoring the crown-jewels

+Next to that:
+- you need a landingzone where you and your colleages are authorized to perform all CRUD-functions required to run the service.
+- A very nice to have is the insight in cost and the benefits of the current service.
+Once IaC is running it can be used for comparison to the new state.

 ### Education
 Teach your audience what Infra as Code is about.
 At least they should understand:
 The principle of: